 Plymstock School ICT and Computing Department

 The ICT and Computing department aims to provide high quality teaching and learning for students in not just how to use computers, networks and application software (digital literacy), but to understand how computers and networks actually work (the science of computers) and how to create their own applications (computer programming).
-Students will also look at how information technology (IT) is used in real-life situations and how to use IT safely and responsibly (e-safety)
+Students will also look at how information technology (IT) is used in real-life situations and how to use IT safely and responsibly (e-safety).

-In KS3 (year 7-9) all students will have one lesson of ICT/Computing per week.
+In KS3 (Years 7-9) all students will have one lesson of ICT/Computing per week.
 In KS4 students can choose to study either ICT or Computer Science at GCSE.
 Both of these courses are also available at A-level.

 Key Stage 3

-In year 7 students have a series of short units covering:
+In Year 7 students have a series of short units covering:

-- Computer Games
+- Components of a Computer

-For the remainder of the year we give students the opportunity to develop their digital literacy skills in a wide range of packages, from spreadsheets and presentations to graphics and 3D modelling.
+For the remainder of the year we give students the opportunity to develop their digital literacy skills in a wide range of packages, from spreadsheets and presentations to graphics and 3-D modelling.
 Students who have chosen GCSE Computer Science will also get further opportunities to develop their programming skills.

 At KS4 we offer two GCSE courses:

-At KS5 we offer two A-level courses:
+At KS5 we offer A Level Computer Science

 During KS3 students can expect to get 2 to 3 pieces of homework per term.
 This reflects the fact that they only have one lesson of ICT and Computing per week.

 During KS4 when students are studying a GCSE course, they can expect to get one piece of homework per fortnight.
 This should take between 30 and 40 minutes to complete.
-Alternatively a teacher may set two shorter pieces of homework on consecutive weeks.
+Alternatively, a teacher may set two shorter pieces of homework on consecutive weeks.

 During KS5 Computer Science, students can expect to receive a home learning task following each sub-topic/concept.
 This will approximately relate to three theory home learning tasks per week.
 This will be accompanied by a weekly programming task that will be submitted for feedback.